-There are 6 tabs in the Modify Dimension Style window[.]
-Lines and Arrows, Text.
-Fit.
-Primary Units, Alternate Units, and Tolerances.
-You need to select the Fit tab and change the scale overall of dimension from 1.0 to (Figure 0.694 3.14).
-There only is one textbox in this window, so it is easy to locate and make the change.
+There are 7 tabs in the Modify Dimension Style window: Lines, Symbols and Arrows, Text, Fit, Primary Units, Alternate Units. and Tolerances.
+You need to select the Fit tab and change the overall scale of dimension from 1.0 to 0.694 (Figure 3.14).
+There is only one textbox in this window, so it is easy to locate and make the change.
+Next, go to the Text tab and change the text size to 0.125.

-Figure 3.14 - The Dimension Style Manager window - Fit tab
+Figure 3.14 - The Dimension Style Manager window, Fit tab

-Select the Primary Units tab to change decimal places.
+Select the Primary Units to change decimal places.
 The form is broken into Linear Dimensions and Angular Dimensions halves.
-In the Precision list box in the Linear Dimensions select section. the dropdown menu to open the list and highlight the 0.00 in the list to change from 4-place to 2-place decimal.
-In addition, vou can change the Precision in the Angular Dimensions list box to 0.0 (Figure 3.15).
+In the Precision list box in the Linear Dimensions section, select the dropdown menu to open the list and highlight the 0.00 in the list to change from 4-place to 2place decimal.
+In addition, you can change Precision in the Angular Dimensions list box to 0.0 (Figure 3.15).

-Figure 3.15 - The Dimension Style Manager window - Primary Units tab
+Figure 3.15 - The Dimension Style Manager window, Primary Units tab